Hamiltonian stochastic Lie systems and applications: Superposition rules and stochastic Lie systems

-The previous counterexample is very important as it concerns the stochastic generalisations of the so-called Abel equations (see \cite{CLR11} and references therein).
-Hence, the mistake in \cite{LO09} may have potential consequences.
-In particular, note that the SIS model in the It\^{o} form \eqref{Eq:PseudoSto}, for a non-constant function $\sigma(t)$, takes the Stratonovich form \eqref{Eq:StrSIS}.
-If one tries to write the $t$-dependent coefficient for $\delta$ as a linear combination with $t$-dependent functions of a family of vector fields spanning a finite-dimensional Lie algebra, one finds that one has to obtain a finite-dimensional Lie algebra of vector fields containing $x^2\partial/\partial x,x^3\partial/\partial x$, which is impossible as shown above.
+The previous counterexample is very important as it concerns the stochastic generalisations of the so-called Abel equations (see \cite{Dissertationes} and references therein).
+Hence, the mistake in \cite{LO09} has potential practical consequences.
+Moreover, recall that the SIS model in the It\^{o} form \eqref{Eq:PseudoSto}, for a non-constant function $\sigma(t)$, takes the Stratonovich form \eqref{Eq:StrSIS}.
+We already showed that if one tries to write the $t$-dependent coefficient of the related Stratonovich operator for $\delta t$ as a linear combination with $t$-dependent functions of a family of vector fields on $\mathbb{R}$ spanning a finite-dimensional Lie algebra, one finds that, for a generic $t$-dependent function $\sigma(t)$, one has to obtain a finite-dimensional Lie algebra of vector fields on $\mathbb{R}$ containing $x^2\frac{\partial}{\partial x},x^3\frac{\partial}{\partial x}$, which is impossible as shown in Example \ref{Ex:FirstItoStr}.

-Notwithstanding, for some reason the authors in \cite{LO09} state that local superposition rules are available if the distribution $D$ is not regular.
-As general differential equations are not generally concerned with this case, it is possible that the mistake may have had not many consequences.
+Despite the above mistake, the stochastic Lie--Scheffers theorem in \cite{LO09} can be corrected by assuming that the initial family of vector field $Y_1,\ldots,Y_r$ close an $r$-dimensional Lie algebra.
+Note that the assumption that $Y_1,\ldots,Y_r$ are linearly independent over $\mathbb{R}$ is necessary.
+Otherwise, e.g. if $Y_{r-1}=Y_r$, one obtains that the vector fields $Y_1^{[m]},\ldots,Y_r^{[m]} $ are always linearly dependent and Lemma 3.2 of \cite{LO09} cannot be applied in \cite[p.
+918]{LO09}.
+On the other hand, if $Y_1,\ldots,Y_r$ are linearly independent, their diagonal prolongations become linearly independent at a generic point exactly when $m$ is such that they span a distribution of rank $r$ at a generic point (cf. \cite{Dissertationes}).
+Then, Lemma 3.2 can be applied normally as in \cite[p.
+918]{LO09}.

 \begin{theorem} [Stochastic Lie theorem] Let